History of Singapore: Separation

 Seeing no alternative to avoid further bloodshed, the Malaysian Prime Minister Tunku Abdul Rahman decided to expel Singapore from the federation.
 Goh Keng Swee, who had become skeptical of the merger's economic benefits for Singapore, convinced Lee Kuan Yew that the separation had to take place.
 UMNO and PAP representatives worked out the terms of separation in extreme secrecy in order to present the British government, in particular, with a fait accompli.

 On 9 August 1965, the Parliament of Malaysia voted 126–0 in favor of a constitutional amendment expelling Singapore from the federation.
 A tearful Lee Kuan Yew announced in a televised press conference that Singapore had become a sovereign, independent nation.
-In a widely remembered quote, he stated: "For me, it is a moment of anguish.
-All my life, my whole adult life, I have believed in merger and unity of the two territories."
+In a widely remembered quote, he stated: "For me, it is a moment of anguish because all my life.... you see, the whole of my adult life....
+I have believed in merger and the unity of these two territories.
+You know, it's a people, connected by geography, economics, and ties of kinship...."
 The new state became the Republic of Singapore, with Yusof bin Ishak appointed as its first President.